1-gokul/LAN-Chat-Application/README.md

 Validation lives in `server.py`, not `client.py`.
 The client is untrusted — it can be replaced by `nc` or a custom script.
 The server is the authority.

+### Why Kafka instead of just connecting servers directly?

+A direct mesh (each server dialing every other server) needs O(n²) connections and falls apart when instances come and go.
+Kafka decouples producers from consumers: any instance can publish without knowing who — or how many — other instances exist, and new instances can join the relay just by subscribing to the same topics.
+It also gives an at-least-once delivery guarantee and a natural audit log of chat traffic, both useful properties for a production messaging layer.

 ---

 ## Concurrency Model